GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 ### Configuring Prometheus to collect the metrics

-Prometheus can be configured to automatically collect the application's metrics.
+Prometheus can be configured to automatically collect the app's metrics.
 To set this up, follow the steps in
 [Configuring Prometheus](https://prometheus.io/docs/introduction/first_steps/#configuring-prometheus).